How to Make Great Money as a Freelance Translator

 For the most part, there are no education or certification requirements to make money as a freelance translator.
 Degree and certificate programs in translation are available, though, and they help.
 Being certified could be the difference between having your bid accepted and watching a job go to someone else with formal certification.

 In addition to ATA certifications, many colleges offer certificate or degree programs in translation.
-Some are delivered online while others have both online and on-campus courses.
+Some are delivered online, while others have both online and on-campus courses.
 Here are some programs to investigate if you’d like to pursue formal study in translation:

 • Florida International University – FIU offers a translation and interpretation program you can complete online.
 Students must be bilingual in English and Spanish to enter the program.

-• New York University – NYU offers an MS in Translation you can pursue online.
-There are specific tracks for Chinese, French, and Spanish with courses available in Financial, Legal, and Literary translation.
+• New York University – NYU offers an M.S. in Translation you can pursue online.
+There are specific tracks for Chinese, French, and Spanish, with courses available in Financial, Legal, and Literary translation.

 Applying for Freelance Translation Jobs Online